epicalex4444/btd6_save_scummer/README.md

 Once you have inputted these addresses into the corresponing text box and clicked the set button, assuming these addresses are correct you can start creating and loading saves.
 If for whatever reason the location of the btd6 exe or save moves you will have to set the new addresses in the settings.

 To make a save you write the saves name into the text box in the main window then you click the save button.
 To load or delete a save you find the save you want in the main window then click the load or delete button directly to the right of it.

+You can also set hotkeys in settings to quickly perform save/load these hotkeys will bring up a small menu just for these task.
+You can also set quicksave and quickload hotkeys which store one save at a time, this save will get overwriten by the next quicksave and is only accessible by the quickload hotkey.
 ## How It Works
 This program works the same way as one device save scumming has been done for ages, it just does it all automatically for you.